isabella232/dynamic-media-classic.en-1/help/uploading-encoding-videos.md

 ---
-title: Uploading and encoding videos
+title: Upload and encode videos
-seo-title: Uploading and encoding videos
-description: Learn how to upload and encode videos.
+description: Learn how to upload and encode videos in Adobe Dynamic Media Classic.
-seo-description: Learn how to upload and encode videos.
 uuid: 9a7d6513-b10c-40b0-aebb-18a795c2b8d1
 contentOwner: admin
 content-type: reference